hxp-plus/hxp-plus.github.io/_posts/2020-03-29-juniper-switch.md

 14. After a few reboots, you may try to login.
 If no error occurs (If any, reboot again), congratulations!
 The newer version of OS on SRX series is installed successfully!

 15. Your conf files should exist, and you can now use the J-Web to manage the switch (The old version of OS's J-Web had bugs that prevents you from signing in)!
 (Notice: use other browsers rather than Firefox.
-My Firefox encountered errors, I'm not sure if it was caused by an extension problem)
+My Firefox encountered errors, I'm not sure if it was caused by extension(s)' problem)

+## 3.Principle

+As you can see, `official new OS package` don't allow you to install them on old devices.
+BUT these limits are only wrote in the pre-install script files.
+If you modify the script files, these limits are no longer be limits.

+Also, why I emphasize the order to replace the memory and installation of OS, that is the old OSes doesn't support 2G RAM, but the new OSes "support" 1G RAM(At least you **CAN** boot up).
+If you install memory first, you **EVEN CANNOT BOOT INTO THE OS**.
+Although you can install OS via bootloader, but the bootloader load another pre-install binary file to run the pre-install actions.
+Notwithstanding you can modify this binary file by some hex editors, but I tried, and failed to boot the installation process(It said something wrong with the hardware watchdog, but I can't search the cause of this on google.
+If you are interested, you can try it yourself and tell me how)

+That's simple enough, isn't it?